mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 As for hard numbers, I ran a few quick [Lighthouse][lighthouse] tests on the sample page with 291 icons.
 The results are very promising: 98/100.

-These don't capture every performance metric, so more testing would be good to have.
+There are always more performance axes to measure.
+The initial results are very promising, but more testing would be good to have.

 ---